First Give works in partnership with secondary schools to inspire and equip young people to take action to tackle social issues.

 The programme finishes with a First Give School Final, where the groups of students aim to convince a panel of judges that their charity deserves £1,000.
 The winning team wins this grant for their chosen charity.

-In 2018/19, the Jack Petchey Foundation is set to fund First Give to work in 100 schools across London and Essex.
+The Jack Petchey Foundation funds First Give’s work in 100 schools across London and Essex.
 This means that this year we will reach and positively benefit approximately 15,000 students and 100 community charities because of the JPF/First Give Partnership.

 We would love your school to be involved this year!